rattermeyer/opendevstack.github.io/doc/getting-started.md

 * Clone the [cicd project](https://github.com/opendevstack/cicd)
 * Customize the configuration in the `ods-configuration` project at **ods-core > jenkins > ocp-config > bc.env**
-* Inside the ods-core project execute `tailor`
+* Inside the ods-core project execute `tailor update`

-`tailor -n cd --template-dir jenkins/ocp-config --param-dir ../ods-configuration/ods-core/jenkins/ocp-config update --selector app=jenkins`

 * Start jenkins slave base build: `oc start-build -n cd jenkins-slave-base`
 * check that builds for `jenkins-master` and `jenkins-slave-base` are running and successful.